Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Preliminaries

 which has dimension $n$.
 Beyond that, we say that the set

 is the \textbf{slow manifold}.
-Observe that, on the one hand, $\mathcal{M}$ represents the set of singularities of the layer system; on the other hand, $\mathcal{M}$ represents the manifold over which the dynamics of the reduced system takes place.
+Observe that, on one hand, $\mathcal{M}$ represents the set of singularities of the layer system; on the other hand, $\mathcal{M}$ represents the manifold over which the dynamics of the reduced system takes place.

-The main idea of Geometric Singular Perturbation Theory, or GSP-Theory for short, established by Fenichel at~\cite{Fenichel1979}, consists into combining the dynamics of the limit systems (layer and reduced) to recover the dynamics of the initial system (slow-fast) with $\xi > 0$ small.
-In fact, considering $\xi$ as an additional variable of the slow system \cref{sec:preliminaries:sub:gsp:eq:slow} we get the new one
+The main idea of Geometrical Singular Perturbation Theory, or GSP-Theory for short, established by Fenichel in \cite{Fenichel1979}, consists of combining the dynamics of the limit systems (layer and reduced) to recover the dynamics of the initial system (slow-fast) with $\xi > 0$ small.
+In fact, considering $\xi$ as an additional variable of the slow system \cref{sec:perturbacao_singular:eq:slow} we get the new one

 whose Jacobian matrix at $\left( \mathbf{x}_0, \mathbf{y}_0, 0 \right) \in \mathcal{M} \times \left\{ 0 \right\}$ is